codekidX/rubik/README.md

 #### Path Substitution

-I call it magic because it really is, I had an hard time appending strings just to construct paths that has dynamic params in it, this feature makes it easy and is also a one-liner/
+I call it magic because it really is, I had an hard time appending strings just to construct paths that has dynamic params in it, this feature makes it easy and is also a one-liner.

 ```go
 var cakeType = "1"